-There is more than one way to convey most ideas using language: almost any picture could be described in multiple ways (it's a couch/ sofa, vs I have the same one from Ikea, vs it's Mom's favorite place to sit), using multiple grammatical forms (the dog is being chased by the cat/ the cat chases the dog; the staff is/ are on strike).
+There is more than one way to convey most ideas using language: almost any picture could be described in multiple ways (it's a couch/ sofa/ it's Mom's favorite place to sit), using multiple grammatical forms (the dog is being chased by the cat/ the cat chases the dog; the staff is/ are on strike).
 This means that speakers must juggle multiple possible representations while preparing to speak, and listeners must be able to expect more than one candidate utterance from a speaker.

 Similarly, a lot of language use also occurs in the context of conversation, which means that one often needs to plan an utterance while simultaneously listening to an interlocutor.
 This means that in order to be resilient speakers and listeners, our cognitive facilities must allow us to simultaneously represent -- and navigate between-- multiple ideas and multiple linguistic plans.

 My group (the Juggling Act cluster) focuses on how individuals juggle multiple simultaneous representations in comprehension and production.
-In my own work, I focus on the question of how individuals integrate multiple candidate representations of meaning (words, ideas) and form (syntax, phonology) through time with support from cognitive mechanisms such as memory and attention.
+In my own work, I focus on the question of how individuals integrate multiple candidate representations of meaning (words, ideas) and form (syntax, phonology) through time in language production and comprehension with support from cognitive mechanisms such as memory and attention.

 I test this using a variety of methods: eye-tracking (in production and comprehension, with one and two participants simultaneously, or co-registered with ERP), RT or behavioral studies, and computational modeling.